dendinho-e-bolinha/logistics/README.md

 ## Running

 Simply run the executable generated in the last section.
+Don't forget to put your data files in a folder named `input`.

 ## Unit info